-Location quotient (LQ) is a sophisticated statistical technique used in calculating and comparing the shared distribution of a local economy, such as an individual county or region, relative to a referenced base economy such as the state.
-The LQ statistical method strives to show if a local economy has a greater share than expected of a given base economy; the extra contribution marks the additional contribution that such local economy is contributing.
+Location quotient (LQ) is a sophisticated statistical technique used in calculating and comparing the shared distribution of a local economy.
+For example, an individual county or region is referenced relative to a base economy such as the state.
+The LQ statistical method strives to show if a local economy has a greater share than expected of a given base economy.
+It marks the additional contribution that such local economy is contributing.